tyoo37/dendrocat/README.md

 #### Bugs
  - Large amount of `NaN` SNR values when autorejecting a catalog made from a dendrogram with low min values
     - [SOLVED] Caused by empty arrays for annulus pixels.
 Solution is to adjust default annulus width and padding to ensure annulus region isn't infinitely thin.
+ - Elliptical flux sums are sometimes lower than the peak flux
+    - [SOLVED] The ellipse may contain negative flux values, if it includes a decent portion of the background.
+In this case, the sum can be less than the peak flux.
+Temporary solution is to only sum positive values.
+ - Bright sources with contaminated annululi are mistaken for upper limit detections due to their low SN